 English has just you for both the singular and the plural, whereas Spanish has the singular usted/tú/vos and the plural ustedes (the familiar plural vosotros/as, used only in Spain, is not covered here).
 For clarity, the singular forms usted/tú/vos are translated as you, and the plural ustedes is translated as the neutral y'all (short for you all), rather than you guys.

 La Perla (noun/fem) means The Pearl.
-When appearing in ¿Cómo se dice?, La Perla highlights a particularly noteworthy feature of a lesson.
+When appearing in ¿Cómo se dice?, La Perla highlights something notable about the lesson.

 Important points are also called to your attention by ¡OJO!

 Speaking as a fellow Spanish student, one who is still learning Spanish, it must be said that Spanish can be frustrating, often very frustrating.
 Frustration, in turn, is probably the single biggest obstacle to sticking with Spanish.
 Accordingly, if you remember just one thing from this list of tips, remember to set the bar low and enjoy every single delight that comes your way, no matter how small, and then continue to the next ¿Cómo se dice?

 Welcome/Bienvenido to ihablo® Spanish™ ¿Cómo se dice?™, Spanish, 1 Lesson a Day...™